Amutha37/cakesdisplay/README.md

 7. Using container fluid for full horizontal screen display
 8. Display contain 50 50 so use col-6 -->
 9. Class="img-fluid" boostrap image grid system scales the image
-    < !-- Thanks to Steel Colt I have finished with the cake display using flexbox and grid >
+    < !-- Thanks to Steel Colt my bootcamp instructor, I have finished with the cake display using flexbox and grid >